James Dean (judge)

-James Dean (February 14, 1858 – 1914) was the first African American judge elected in Florida after Reconstruction.
+James Dean (February 14, 1858 – 1914) was the first black judge elected in Florida after Reconstruction.
 Dean was born in Ocala, Florida.
-He graduated from Cookman Institute and Howard University and actively participated in the political world and in his religious faith.
-He was a county judge in Monroe County, Florida until Florida governor Francis P. Fleming removed him from office.
+He graduated from Cookman Institute and Howard University and actively participated in the politics and in his religious faith.
+He was a county judge in Monroe County, Florida, until Florida governor Francis P. Fleming removed him from office.
 He was removed from office without a hearing after he married a Cuban couple, allegedly in violation of miscegenation laws.
 He was restored in good standing posthumously in 2002 by Florida governor Jeb Bush.

 Early life

-James Dean was born supposedly into slavery in Ocala, Florida February 14, 1858.
-Although no certain conclusions can be drawn about Dean's parentage, census records suggest that Kelly Dean and Minton Young Dean (married July 22, 1869) were Dean’s father and mother.
-Dean and his family were relocated to Wellborn, Suwannee County during Dean's childhood where he grew up attending the African Methodist Episcopal (AME) church and attended a school operated by the National Freedman's Relief Association in Lake City.
+James Dean was reportedly born into slavery in Ocala, Florida February 14, 1858.
+Although no certain conclusions can be drawn about Dean's parentage, census records suggest that Kelly Dean and Minton Young Dean (married July 22, 1869) were Dean's father and mother.
+Dean and his family were relocated to Wellborn in Suwannee County during Dean's childhood where he grew up attending the African Methodist Episcopal (AME) church and attended a school operated by the National Freedman's Relief Association in Lake City.

 Education

-From 1865 to 1869 or 1870, Dean attended the National Freedman’s Relief Association then attended Suwannee County’s public school until 1873.
-With the goal of becoming a teacher, Dean transferred back to Lake City in order to attend a school run by Reverend Jerome B. Armstrong for a short time before attending Brown’s University until 1874 when a hurricane destroyed the building.
+From 1865 to 1869 or 1870, Dean attended the National Freedman's Relief Association then attended Suwannee County's public school until 1873.
+With the goal of becoming a teacher, Dean transferred back to Lake City in order to attend a school run by Reverend Jerome B. Armstrong for a short time before attending Brown's University until 1874 when a hurricane destroyed the building.
 Dean attended Cookman Institute in Jacksonville Florida in 1874 which was affiliated with the Methodist religion and specialized in training Black religious leaders and teachers.
 He graduated Cookman Institute in 1876 and then toured north Florida to examined the best Floridan schools for African American children.
 After visiting Tallahassee, Lake City, Baldwin, and Gainesville, he moved to his home area and lived in Live Oak while teaching and serving in his church for about a year.
 In 1883 Dean graduated as valedictorian from Howard University with a bachelor of arts and was accepted into Howard University School of Law where he gained a Bachelor of Law in 1883 and a Masters of Law in 1884 after graduating as valedictorian once more.